solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 the resources of the Azure Database for MySQL instance are constrained.
 Monitor resource usage and determine whether the instance needs to be scaled up.

+### Unsupported MySQL features

+Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for MySQL instances.
+While Flexible Server has better feature parity with on-premises MySQL than Single Server, it is important to be aware of any limitations.

+-   Azure Database for MySQL does not support the MySQL `SUPER` privilege and the `DBA` role.
+This may affect how some applications operate.

+    -   [Error 1419][]: By default, MySQL instances with binary logging enabled for replication require function creators to have the `SUPER` privilege to avoid privilege escalation attacks.
+        -   **Resolution**: Azure suggest setting the `log_bin_trust_function_creators` parameter to `1`, as Azure insulates against threats that exploit the binary log.
+    -   [Error 1227][]: This error occurs when creating stored procedures or views with `DEFINER` statements.
+        -   **Resolution**: If you encounter this error while migrating schema objects from an on-premises MySQL instance, remove the `DEFINER` statements manually from the database dump.

+-   Direct file system access is not available to clients.
+This means that `SELECT ...
+INTO OUTFILE` commands are unsupported.

+-   Only the `InnoDB` and `MEMORY` storage engines are supported.
+This may affect older data warehousing and web applications based on the non-transactional `MyISAM` engine.
+Consult the [MySQL documentation][56] to learn how to convert your MyISAM tables to InnoDB and make them run optimally.

 ### Platform issues